CLINICAL PSYCHOLOGIST II

 Once the assessment has been completed, HRS will establish an eligible list of candidates.
 Candidates placed on the eligible list may be referred to a selection interview to be considered for present and future vacancies.

-The position for which you are applying may be required to adhere to any applicable State or County Order.
+The position for which you are applying may be required to adhere to any applicable State or County Public Health Orders.
 You will receive notification of any requirement as it applies to a position.EMAIL NOTIFICATION: Email

 is the primary form of notification during the recruitment process.
 Please ensure your correct email address is included in our application and use only one email account.NOTE: User accounts are established for one person only and should not be shared with another person.
 Multiple applications with multiple users may jeopardize your status in the recruitment process for any positions for which you apply.